STAY IN THIS MADNESS!

 I’ve been backpacking for over 20 years, and in that time I’ve owned at least 5 headlamps.

-Most were replaced only because I wanted a shiny new toy.
+Most were only replaced because I wanted a shiny new toy.

-Another headlamp succumbed to battery acid while in storage.
+Another succumbed to battery acid in storage.

 Reactive lighting?
 Huh?

 Don’t you have better things to do with your time?

 About 200 Lumens is Best for Hiking, Backpacking, and even Running

 If you’re wondering how many lumens you need for hiking at night, well, you’ve probably ventured too far down the rabbit hole.
 At the end of the day, differences in lumens don’t matter very much.
 Outside factors like beam length, battery life, and spotlight vs. floodlight are more significant, but a minimum of 200 lumens is best.

 The best budget (and even premium) headlamps can usually put out 200 lumens with a full charge.
 This level is especially ideal for thru-hikers considering battery output, weight, and ultralight design.

 If you don’t have a red light setting in camp, you’re the equivalent of the guy driving down the road with his high beams in oncoming traffic.